28 types and styles of photography.

 Portrait photography: Portrait photographers need a mastery of their camera and an ability to make a subject feel at ease.
 A great portrait is more than a good picture of someone, it tells their story.
 Get more information on portrait lighting and sitting and hand poses for your subjects to help improve your shoots.

-Headshot photography: A more commercial form of portrait photography, headshots are professional photos used for resumes, websites and social media profiles.
+Headshot photography: A more commercial form of portrait photography, headshots are professional photos used for resumes, websites, and social media profiles.
 Learn how headshots differ from portraits and how to snap a great business-ready shot of a subject.

 Fashion photography: Work with models to create stylish photoshoots.
-Whether your aim is runway photography, catalogue or editorial shots, the ability to take client direction and give guidance to models, all while snapping great shots, is key.
+Whether your aim is runway photography, catalog, or editorial shots, the ability to take client direction and give guidance to models, all while snapping great shots, is key.

 Sports photography: While documenting live sports falls more into the realm of photojournalism, more commercial sports photography can showcase apparel and products, typically worn by an athlete.
 Whichever type of sports photos you hope to take, the ability to work in fast-paced environments with and around people is essential.